BruceQuebec/comp371_project/Project/README.txt

-# This is the code repository of Computer Graphic with C++ and OpenGL by Team 13
+# This is the code quiz 1 of Computer Graphic with C++
 ---
-### The code responses to the Assignment1 of COMP
+### The code implements the following functions:
 1. 1, 2, 3, 4, 5 to select the model
 2. U, J to scale-up, scale-down the model
 3. W, A, S, D to shift(translate) the model